renaissance-publishing/renaissance/content/chapters/06-the-unplacable-text-describing-what-adventures-look-like.md

 ---
-title: The Unplacable Text Describing What Adventures Look Like
+title: "The Unplacable Text Describing What Adventures Look Like"
 ---

 I need to work on this some.
 I’m not sure I want the setting to have a